 Our classrooms are full of kids along the reading spectrum.
-So how do we help nurture a love of reading in our students, especially those that are the most reluctant (or even averse!)?
-Research tells us that intrinsic motivation is key and that sticker charts and pizza parties can actually decrease motivation.
+So how do we help nurture a love of reading in our students, especially those who are the most reluctant (or even averse!)?
+Research tells us that intrinsic motivation is key and that sticker charts and pizza parties can decrease motivation.
 Yikes!

 We’ve put together a list of 3 key research-based strategies that will help build a community of readers and increase intrinsic motivation for even the most reluctant reader in your classroom.

 One of the most impactful components of reading motivation is self-efficacy, or the belief that one is capable.
 We’ve all witnessed a lesson fall apart when a student feels a book is too hard or the task is overwhelming.
 Teachers who can support students perception that they are capable readers are building a strong foundation for life-long reading engagement and competency.

 So what can you do to build a sense of confidence?